abdulmuqsit10101/NobodysFool/README.md

 Stay tuned!

 1. First run "npm init -y" in project's terminal.
 This would generate an empty package.json file.
 1. Run "npm install tailwindcss" in project terminal.
-This will install tailwindcss and put this in package.json file.
+This will install tailwindcss ( packages ) and put this in package.json file.
 2. Add following to your css file

     @tailwind base;